pablosambuco/carreras/README.md

 ## Game Rules

-1. The game begins by asking the user to select the length of the race.
+1. The game begins by asking the user to select the number of players, their names and the length of the race.
 2. Each horse is represented by a suit (`golds`, `cups`, `swords`, `clubs`).
 3. Horses move forward or backward based on the drawn card's suit.
 4. The game ends when a horse crosses the finish line.